yuliuwen/yuliuwen.github.io/index.md

 I am currently at the [Luxembourg Institute of Science and Technology (LIST)](https://www.list.lu/), where I am a member of the [Trustworthy AI Group (TAI)](https://researchportal.list.lu/organisation/detail/sd-hands-tai).
 I also co-coordinate two joint initiatives: the [Zhejiang University – University of Luxembourg Joint Lab on Advanced Intelligent Systems and REasoning (ZLAIRE)](https://www.zlaire.net/) and the [TAI–CLAiM–ICR](https://taiclaimicr.github.io/) collaboration, which brings together [TAI](https://researchportal.list.lu/organisation/detail/sd-hands-tai), [Computational Law and Machine Ethics (CLAiM)](https://www.uni.lu/fstm-en/research-groups/computational-law-and-machine-ethics/), and the [Individual and Collective Reasoning Group (ICR)](https://icr.uni.lu/).

-My current research focuses on trustworthy and contestable AI systems that combine formal reasoning, argumentation, and large language models to support responsible decision-making in legal, financial, and ethical domains.

 ## Education
 - **Ph.D.
 Joint Doctorate in LAST-JD-RIoE-MSCA-ITN (Law, Science and Technology Joint Doctorate: Rights of Internet of Everything - funded under the EU's Marie Skłodowska-Curie Action - Innovative Training Network)**, 2019 – 2023, AND